spotandjake/snow/README.md

 ## Plan

-- Build a hello-world wasm component
-- Call the hello-world component from grain using wac composition
 - Package rnix into a wasm component
 - Demonstrate Parsing from grain
 - Build a frontend using Reaper